 Comma and Dependent Clause

-The important thing is, learn how to shoot in the basket.
+Although it might be difficult at first, you will learn how to shoot in the basket.

 Commas and Non-restrictive Structures

 Non-restrictive structures are offset by commas, and they can be removed from the sentence without affecting its meaning or completeness.
 For example: